Enjoy these ham cheese and spinach breakfast pies on your way out the door in the morning or even as an easy breakfast for dinner option!

 Weirdness of the whole situation aside, it did end up giving me the idea for these mini ham cheese and spinach breakfast pies.

-Ginger’s was definitely just spinach but with the addition of some ham slices and cheese, these mini ham cheese and spinach pies transform into a perfect quick breakfast or of course, brinner (breakfast for dinner) option.
+Ginger’s was definitely just spinach but with the addition of some ham slices and cheese, these mini ham cheese and spinach pies transform into a perfect quick breakfast better than anything you can get at a cafe or Starbucks.

 You can use ham from the deli or even leftovers from a grilled ham steak to make these even easier.